Gurrt/software-process/AssignmentReport1.md

 ##### Architecture: non functional requirements.
  1. The system was not designed to handle the massive influx of initial users.
  2. Insufficient effort made to build a system that would meet the performance and availability needs of it's stakeholders.
  3. Security solutions were seemingly slapped together in a shoddy manner instead of through the kind of systematic approach that is expected in a highquality software solution.
  4. Many thousands of pages of legal healthcare regulations did not translated seamlessly into functional requirements.
- 5. The basic architecture was designed and built around the notion that the system would forward requests for quotes from insurance seekers to external vendors in real-time; however, this massive interconnectivity and the subsequent burden on the government servers caused the system to collapse
+ 5. The basic architecture was designed and built around the notion that the system would forward requests for quotes from insurance seekers to external vendors in real-time; however, this massive interconnectivity and the subsequent burden on the government servers caused the system to collapse.
+However, all these points, extracted from [1] are an compilation of the triggers of the problem, but where could it change?
+Besides all the disastrous organizational perspective, and scoping at the missing of functional requirements, the elicitation, documentation and communication of those requirements would probably help a lot.
+There are many structured techniques specifically designed to learn others about the system and what it should carry, some techniques such as 'planguage' or 'volere'.

-##### Change Managment: Warnings couldn't be taking in consideration.
+##### Architecture: Change Managment.